malex5335/malex5335.github.io/_posts/2022-05-13-how-i-do-peer-reviews.md

 This one is highly specific, but I recommend that you at least pay attention while doing peer reviews.
 It all began with our customer not wanting to reinvent the wheel everytime with a new project, but have people be able to work with the code produced - yeah that one was new to me as far as project requirements go.
-And after the big Code Review we got, one thing was clear: **the code was a maintenance hell**.
+And after the big Code Review we got, one thing was clear: **the code is a maintenance hell**.
 To fix this we simply said: "_Well, in future just pay attention, that anyone would be able to change your code_".
 Aight, that one should be easy! - Surprise just by saying that you did miss a really important point in the discussion: "What is readable?"